 17 October 2003: Using my own BBC B (bought 31-12-1983), C2 exploded with a bang, a puff of smoke and a horrible stench...

-I replaced it with another and the PS works as before.
+I replaced C2 with another capacitor and the PS works as before.
 The replacement capacitor I got from a dead BBC PS, and that showed cracks all over the outer plastic casing same as the exploded one has...
 I hope it doesn't explode soon :) Time to order some new ones!

 - non-working/intermittent LED lights: Check the back of the keyboard PCB for broken tracks at the LED base.
 Resolder if broken.
 Check the keyboard connector on the keyboard, I've seen a few loose pins on one BBC causing weird LED behaviour.
 Resolder the joint if this is the case.